OfficeDev/open-xml-docs/docs/how-to-open-a-word-processing-document-for-read-only-access.md

 Suppose you have an application that employs the Open XML support in the System.IO.Packaging namespace of the .NET Framework Class Library, and you want to use the Open XML SDK 2.5 to work with a package read only.
-While the Open XML SDK 2.5 includes method overloads that accept a <span class="keyword">Package</span> as the first parameter, there is not one that takes a Boolean as the second parameter to indicate whether the document should be opened for editing.
+While the Open XML SDK 2.5 includes method overloads that accept a **Package** as the first parameter, there is not one that takes a Boolean as the second parameter to indicate whether the document should be opened for editing.

-The recommended method is to open the package read-only to begin with prior to creating the instance of the <span class="keyword">WordprocessingDocument</span> class, as shown in the second example in the sample code.
+The recommended method is to open the package read-only to begin with prior to creating the instance of the **WordprocessingDocument** class, as shown in the second example in the sample code.
 The following code example performs this operation.